We are a Mandarin theatre performing arts company for the young, by the young

 Young People’s Performing Arts Ensemble (YPPAE) is a Mandarin theatre performing arts company for the young, by the young.
 We are dedicated to research, develop and practise Mandarin theatre performing arts and arts education with the young.
 We believe that theatre performing arts is a holistic platform for the young to stimulate creativity, critical and independent thinking.

-Led by our board of directors and artistic director – Ms. Ma Gyap Sen, YPPAE produces “box office hits” Mandarin children theatre productions – ranging from plays and cross-talk shows to choral concerts and musicals – every year.
+Led by our Artistic Director – Ms. Ma Gyap Sen, YPPAE produces “box office hits” Mandarin children theatre productions – ranging from plays and cross-talk shows to choral concerts and musicals – every year.

 YPPAE seeks not only to provide theatre works of profound aesthetic and educational value through our performances, but also to achieve our educational objectives of enhancing every child’s confidence and developing his or her sense of identity through creative drama.